4VServices/tde-editor/README.md

 - The Validation button will check whether your template is valid.
 - The Extract button will use your template to extract data from the Sample Documents you have selected and display the results in the form.

+See "Example Project" below to deploy an example to work with.

 ### Permissions